Types of Intent

 In the intentional torts branch of personal injury lawsuit, a person must have the intent to do something in order to be liable for the harm or offense caused to the victim.
 Through time, three types of intent have developed for use in the tort system.

-The first type of intent, Type I, requires that a person purposefully do something in order to be held liable.
+The first type of intent requires that a person purposefully do something in order to be held liable.
 For example, in battery, if the person who is being asked to defend him or herself against civil charges of battery thought just before the action “I am going to hit John Smith” then that person purposefully hit John Smith.
 This is the first type of intent.

 Contact an Indianapolis Personal Injury Attorney

-If you have suffered harm as a result of someone’s intentional or negligent acts, contact the Indianapolis personal injury attorneys of the Hankey Law Office at 317-634-8565.
+If you have suffered harm as a result of someone’s intentional or negligent acts, contact the Indianapolis personal injury attorneys of Hankey Marks & Crider at (317) 634-8565.